Accessing Our Building

 We understand that access needs are broad and diverse and can include physical, sensory, emotional, intellectual and financial needs.

 Our Access Guide (PDF) containing information and photos of the RWA building can be downloaded in advance or viewed during your visit.

 As you enter the building, you will find the Welcome Desk to your right.
 Here, staff and volunteers will be happy to assist you.
 There is a BSL welcome video at the Welcome Desk.
 At the desk, there are also lockers to leave any bags or coats.
 The lockers are a pound each and need a coin to use.
 You can also pick up a sensory bag to borrow for your visit.

-Accessible toilets are located on the ground floor, as well as a Changing Places facility and baby-change facility on the lower ground floor.
+Accessible toilets are located on the ground floor and lower ground floor, as well as a full Changing Places facility and baby-change facility on the lower ground floor.

 Changing Places Facility